TSkips: Efficiency Through Explicit Temporal Delay Connections in Spiking Neural Networks: Experiments

 \subsection{DSEC-Flow Results}

-Incorporating {\em \sys} into the fully spiking and hybrid EV-FlowNet architectures~\cite{adaptivespikenet, bestofbothworlds}, as detailed in Section~\ref{section:setup}, significantly lowers AEE on the DSEC-flow dataset (Table \ref{table:dsec_results}).
+Incorporating {\em \sys} into the fully spiking and hybrid EV-FlowNet architectures~\citep{adaptivespikenet, bestofbothworlds}, as detailed in Section~\ref{section:setup}, significantly lowers AEE on the DSEC-flow dataset (Table \ref{table:dsec_results}).
 Across both fully spiking and hybrid architectures, {\em \sys} consistently yielded an average reduction in AEE of 14\% and 9.5\%, respectively.
 Notably, these improvements are achieved with models $3\times$ smaller than baselines with comparable AEE.
-While SOTA methods like E-RAFT~\cite{eraft} and E-FlowFormer~\cite{eflowformer} achieve 6\% and 10\% lower AEE, respectively, these reductions come at the cost of increased complexity.
-E-RAFT, for example, while being $3\times$ smaller than our best model, relies on complex mechanisms such as gated recurrent units and iterative flow refinement.
-Similalry, E-FlowFormer employs a computationally expensive transformer architecture and is trained on both a custom dataset and DSEC-flow.
-These complexities likely lead to higher inference energy compared to our lightweight {\em TSkip} architectures.
-Importantly, our approach achieves comparable qualitative performance to baselines $3\times$ larger (Fig.~\ref{fig:dsec_qualitative}), highlighting its efficiency in enabling accurate temporal processing without increasing model complexity.
-Hyper parameters and a detailed analysis of inference energy for {\em \sys} on DSEC-flow are in the Supplementary material.
+Although SOTA methods such as E-RAFT~\citep{eraft} and E-FlowFormer~\citep{eflowformer} achieve 6\% and 10\% lower AEE , respectively, these reductions come at the cost of increased complexity.
+E-RAFT, for example, while being $3\times$ smaller than our best model, relies on complex processing of event data before its gated recurrent unit (GRU) update.
+These processing operations involve converting each event to a voxel grid, extracting features using CNNs and building a correlation volume.
+These dense kernel operations are computationally expensive during both training and inference, as they must be performed for every event sample.
+E-FlowFormer is a transformer-based architecture which relies on dense MAC operations in it's self and cross attention blocks.
+These event processing steps lead to higher inference energy compared to {\em \sys} architectures, which take advantage of the inherent sparsity and event-driven nature of SNNs, performing computationally cheaper sparse AC operations.
+Additionally, E-FlowFormer is trained on a large custom dataset and DSEC-flow, which introduces a significant increase in computation power and memory during training.
+Fig.~\ref{fig:dsec_qualitative} provides a qualitative analysis of how the $3\times$ larger baselines perform compared to the smaller {\em \sys} variants which highlights the efficiency of {\em \sys} in allowing accurate temporal processing without increasing model complexity.
+Hyper parameters and a detailed analysis of convergence and inference energy for {\em \sys} on DSEC-flow models are in Appendix~\ref{appendix:b}.